msr102087/code_quiz_game/README.md

 The top 3 high user scores are saved and put into a list on the High Scores page.

+## Deploy Quiz

+You can view the quiz at the following link:

 ## Project Challenges

 I found this project particularly challenging because a lot of the criteria was structured into HTML but modified using JavaScript.
 Other challenges included learning how to store criteria into local storage and calling functions.